 Source: Bundesbank

-Lending by foreign banks to non-banks in Germany has been rising steadily since the year 2013, with a significant increase in the year 2021.
+Lending by foreign banks to non-banks in Germany has been rising steadily since the year 2013, with again a significant increase in 2022.

 Source: Bundesbank

-In the year 2021, foreign banks continued to dominate the equity issuance business in Germany 2021.
+In the year 2022, international banks continued to dominate the equity issuance business in Germany.

 Source: Dealogic – with kind support of Deloitte

-In the bond issuing business, foreign banks continue to hold their positions in the top 10, but German banks have expanded their positions compared to the previous year.
+In the bond issuing business, international Institutions continue to hold their positions in the top 10.

 Source: Dealogic – with kind support of Deloitte

-The depositary business for mutual public securities funds in Germany continues to be led by a foreign bank in the year 2021.
+The depositary business for mutual public securities funds in Germany continues to be led by a foreign bank in the year 2022, but German Custodians still dominate the top ten.

 Source: BVI Bundesverband Investment und Asset Management e.V.

-Foreign banks continue to dominate the custody business for fund assets of German special securities funds in the year 2021.
+Foreign banks continue to dominate the custody business for fund assets of German special securities funds in 2022.

 Source: BVI Bundesverband Investment und Asset Management e.V.